LEARNAcademy/syllabus/Rails-C&V/rails_rest_crud.md

 - index
 - show

+## Useful Terminal Commands
+- `rails routes` - shows all the route options for any rails model

 ## Additional Resources
 - <a href="https://guides.rubyonrails.org/routing.html" target="blank">Rails Routing from the Outside In</a>
 - <a href="./Rails-C&V/00rails_http_intro.md" target="blank">RESTful Web Application Framework</a>